 The Decline of Colombia’s Centaur State Julián Gómez Delgado Sociology and Historical Studies PhD student at The New School for Social Research

-We Don’t Need a Commission to Study January 6 Claire Potter Co-executive Editor, Public Seminar and Professor of History, The New School for Social Research
+We Don’t Need a Commission to Study January 6 Claire Potter Contributing Editor at Public Seminar, and Emeritus Professor of History at the New School for Social Research

 The Perfect Dictatorship Francisco Rodríguez Venezuelan economist; director and founder of Oil for Venezuela